 What is an Academic Counselor?

 Academic Counselors (ACs) guide fellow students in developing more effective and efficient study skills.
 They work with students both in one-on-one appointments and in workshops.
-ACs are carefully trained to counsel students in textbook reading, test-taking, lecture note-taking, time management, and memory strategies.
+ACs are carefully trained to counsel students in time management and organization, overcoming procrastination, taking lecture notes, preparing for exams, avoiding stress, and memory strategies.

 What does an Academic Counselor do?

 - Assists students in acquiring and implementing effective learning skills

 - Attends all scheduled meetings with AC Coordinator

 - Models outstanding student behavior and successful academic practices

 - Works 3-10 hours per week